amandaghassaei/gpu-io/docs/API.md

 const gpuProgram = glcompute.initProgram({
 	// Give the GPUProgram a name (used for error logging).
 	name: string,
-	// Pass in a fragment shader as a WebGLShader or source string.
+	// Pass in a fragment shader as a source string (or array of source strings).
-	// Source string is preferred.
-	fragmentShader: string | WebGLShader,
+	fragmentShader: string | string[],
 	// Array of uniform names, values, and types for fragment shader.
 	// These can also be set or changed later with GPUProgram.setUniform(). uniforms?: {